 Forced mixing principle

-Forced principle - the mixing of the components of the solution is carried out in a fixed container.
-It is carried out due to circular movements of the shaft with blades connected to a mechanical drive.
-(Working with a construction mixer or a drill with a nozzle can also be safely attributed to the forced kneading principle).
+Forced principle - the components of the solution are mixed in a stationary container.
+It is carried out due to the circular movements of the shaft with blades connected to a mechanical drive.
+(Work with construction mixer or a drill with an attachment can also be safely attributed to the forced kneading principle).

-The layout of the installation may be different.
-So, the working drum can be a vertically located cylinder of small height, in which blades-blades rotate on a vertical axis (as in the figure above).
+The installation layout may vary.
+Thus, the working drum can be a vertically located cylinder of small height, in which the paddle blades rotate on a vertical axis (as in the figure above).

 Another option is when the container itself is located horizontally, and the shaft with blades is also oriented in a horizontal plane.
-Below is a schematic diagram of such a concrete mixer - who knows, perhaps someone will use it as a prototype for self-production.
+Below is circuit diagram such a concrete mixer - who knows, perhaps it will serve as a prototype for someone to make on their own.

-2 - a frame on which all units of the unit are mounted.
+2 – a frame on which all components of the unit are mounted.

-3 - Electric drive.
-In this case, with such dimensions of the mixer, the power of the order of 5 ÷ 6 kW will be optimal.
+3 – Electric drive.
+In this case, with such dimensions of the mixer, the optimal power would be about 5 ÷ 6 kW.

-4 – control and management elements: toggle switches, indicator lamps.
+4 – monitoring and control elements: power switches, indicator lamps.

-5 - Lower hatch (shutter) - for unloading the finished solution into a container substituted from below.
+5 – Bottom hatch (gate) – for unloading the finished solution into a container placed below.

-8 - a gearbox for transmitting rotation from an electric drive to a working shaft.
+8 – gearbox for transmitting rotation from the electric drive to the working shaft.

 10 – safety clutch.